 Kaspars headed back to the village in search of a pump.
 He quickly realised that miming the action for a hand pump was easily misconstrued.
 Miming the action for a foot pump didn’t fare much better, with most people assuming he wanted to find a place hosting country dancing.
 Two hours later he came back empty handed.

 Somehow we had to get further down the valley or hope that Charlie and Greg would find us.
 After three hours we were running out of options.
 Oz remembered reading about a biker who’d got a puncture in the desert and had stuffed his tyre with a blanket.
-It was enough to stop him wrecking the tyre and reaching a place where he could get a permanent fix.
-We didn’t have a blanket but we had some pants and socks.
+It was enough to stop him wrecking the tyre and reaching place where he could get a permanent fix.
+We didn’t have a blanket but we had some clothes.

 About an hour later, Charlie appeared on Greg’s bike with Greg and the local running along behind.
 “What happened?”.
 Charlie’s reply; “well, let’s just say we are the only motorised vehicles ever to cross that valley”.
 “Funny you should say that” said Kaspars.